Dr. Rubin is providing here a list of pointers to help you succeed in gaining admission to a medical, dental, optometric or podiatric school.

 1. Get the best G.P.A. you can at school.
 Schools really want to graduate every student enrolled and a high G.P.A. is associated with a higher chance of completing medical school and succeeding.
 In 2015, average G.P.A. of entering medical students is around 3.70 .

 2. Get research experience in a lab or clinical setting.
 Best to do this over your summers when you generally have more time.
-During the academic year concentrate on your class work and getting the best grades possible.
-I recommend doing research over your summers.
-Rochester Institute of Technology keeps a really good list of summer programs.
+During the academic year concentrate on your class work.
+Rochester Institue of Technology keeps a really good list of summer programs.

 Here are the links:

 3. Get the best standardize admission test scores possible.
-To do this you need to prepare for these tests.
+To do this you need to prepare for these test.
 I do not recommend taking an exam without a review course and practicing.
 If you are in high school take an ACT or SAT prep class.
 If you are in college take an MCAT class.
 You can take the class online or in a classroom.
 If that is not possible buy a review book and practice on your own.
-Practice will improve your score.

 4. Get clinical exposure to show you know enough about your chosen field.
-You can do this by either contacting your local hospital and volunteering, or contacting your own physician and asking if you can shadow for a day.
+You can do this by either contacting your local hospital and volunteering or contacting your own physician and asking if you can shadow for a day.
 Some college premed organizations provide these opportunities.
-If you have trouble, volunteer in a helping field like a nursing home or shelter.
+Alternatively, if you don’t find any opportunities, simply email or call physicians in your neighborhood or local hospital and simply say you are a premed looking for a chance to shadow or volunteer in their office.
+Most physicians are kind and caring and willing to help you is they have time and can.

-5. When the time comes to apply to a school make sure your essay is perfect both in content and grammar.
+5. When the time comes to apply to a school, apply early.
+You will have to write at least one essay.
+You will want your essays perfect both in content and grammar.
 Show your essay to friends and family or get a professional to help you.
-If you are interested in seeking a educational specialist for BS/MD programs or college applications I endorse Mrs. Roberta Zarchy.
-She can be reached at C.A.R.E.
-1–847-438-3536 from 9:00 A.M. to 9:00 P.M.
-To learn more, click on this.